Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 ### Billing information

-The billing information describe if the plan has financial aspect.
+The billing information describe if the plan has a financial aspect.
 It can be a Free plan or a Paid plan.
 The Free plan has no cost whereas the Paid plan has 2 kind of costs: a setup cost occurring at the creation of the subscription and a recurring cost happening at each billing cycle.
-Those field are optional: you can use one or the other or both.
+Those fields are optional: you can use one or the other or both.
 The Paid plan requires a currency so that the billing system will know how to bill the consumer.

 You can also introduce if the subscription will be a never ended one or if the subscription will be automatically cancelled after a certain period of time (for instance a trial period before moving to a different plan).
 This is available for the Free and Paid plan.